 - Copy your key to the API key field in your Jira issue

 Once you enter the key, you will not be asked for it again.
 However, if you at some point generate a new API key for your Clockify account you will need to update it to match in Jira as well by resetting it.

 Tracking time #

-Simply press the Clockify timer button and then start the timer.
+Make sure you're in the Timer tab and then start the timer.
 When you are done, click the Stop button and your time entry will be recorded.

 If you have multiple workspaces in Clockify, you can select the desired workspace before starting the timer in Jira.

 The timer is synced to your Clockify account across all devices and can be stopped in Jira or from any of the Clockify apps (browser, mobile, or desktop).

 If you start tracking time in another Jira issue without stopping the previous timer, the timer on the first issue will be automatically stopped and saved, and a new timer on the second issue will start.